INFO-4602-5602/project-2-wikiart-ahmed_alex_pratik_project2/README.md

 <br />

 <h3>Negative vs. Positing Painting Scores</h3>
-There are several tasks that the tool allows its users to complete and they include:
 1. Locate: Find a certain group.
 This is achieved by looking for certain clusters (using the legend and finding bubbles with the same colors), and to check/verify if that group exhibits a certain trait (if they have strong positive and negative emotions, or positive/negative emotions only).